Experts share advice after Savannah-Chatham student posts alleged sexual assault video online

-SAVANNAH, Ga (WSAV) – A Savannah-Chatham County Public School student was arrested on Sunday for allegedly recording a sexual assault.
+SAVANNAH, Ga (WSAV) – A Savannah-Chatham County Public School System (SCCPSS) student was arrested on Sunday for allegedly recording a sexual assault.
 The disturbing video was posted and shared on social media.

-Savannah Police said the video has been removed, but parents are appalled their children were not only watching the video but that some even helped to spread it.
+Savannah Police said the video has been removed, but parents are appalled their children were not only watching the video but may have helped to spread it.

 “Ultimately, they find love when we set boundaries with them.
 Even though they’re going to act like they don’t.
 So by you going to them saying, ‘I’m concerned about this behavior’, that shows love, and they know that long term even if they don’t act like it,” said Owens.

 “You want to be able to get that good job that you worked so hard for and went to school for.
-You don’t want to have social media or have something come out of a cloud that wrecks your whole day and your whole way of life,” said Cpl.
-Hurley.
+You don’t want to have social media or have something come out of a cloud that wrecks your whole day and your whole way of life,” Hurley said.

 SCCPSS released this statement regarding the sexual assault investigation: